 Select a subscriber from the list for the corresponding SIP line.
 Some devices support multiple lines and you can provision all of them at once.

-Select the line type: private, shared or BLF.
+Select the line type: private, shared, BLF, speeddial, forwardor transfer.

-Figure 139.
+Figure 141.
 Create a PBX device

 · Click Save.
 You will see the device in the list of customer's PBX devices.